What is a content management system (CMS) and how does it work?

-But inefficient content workflows, a lack of user-friendly content creation and publishing tools, and slow, costly development cycles have left marketing and IT teams without the resources necessary to quickly create quality content at scale.
+But inefficient content workflows, a lack of user-friendly content creation and publishing tools, and slow, costly development cycles have left marketing and IT teams without the resources to quickly create quality content at scale.

 Pairing marketing-friendly templates with developer-facing tools in the same platform allows teams to publish personalized, memorable content in record time.
-When you're equipped with the right tools, you’ll never miss an opportunity to connect with your customers.
+When you're equipped with the right technology, you’ll never miss an opportunity to connect with your customers.

 In this guide to content management systems, you’ll learn about: